What are Negotiation Skills?

 Do they show a determined interest in your factory’s food safety accreditation?
-Do they want to know the financial health of your business.
-Are they after an in depth understanding of the cost and production elements of your products?
+Do they want to know the financial health of your business?
+Are they after an in-depth understanding of the cost and production elements of your products?

-No, they will always, if you will let them, go straight for the money.
+No. They will always, if you will let them go straight for the money.

 How many Buyers for the top supermarket multiples in the UK do you think are Masters of Wine?
-The answer not many!
+The answer is not many!

 Therefore to effectively negotiate commercially profitable outcomes we must look to generate Tradeables.
 Those that have a differential cost and value to both sides.

 Low Cost – High Value